The Deepeeka Spadona sword is a curious beast..

 The 8-sided pommel looks well executed.
 It is attached with a pommel nut.
 The threads appear to be cut into the tang (no weld).

 I have been consistently impressed with the quality of the Deepeeka scabbards.
 This one has a wood core that fits the blade tightly enough that it can be turned upside down and shaken vigorously, and the 3lb 11 oz sword does not fall out.
 The tip does rattle a bit, though.
 The leather is nicely done, including the stitched leather rain guard.
 I have also owned a viking sword from Deepeeka and the scabbard was the best part of it.
 I don't have that viking sword any more, but I still use the scabbard on another sword.

-Here is a video where I cut some single tatami mats with this sword.
+I cut some single tatami mats with this sword.
 I spent 4-5 hours sharpening the blade prior to cutting with it.
 The edge was pretty thick.
-The sharpened sword performed fairly well.
-In the last cut in the video, the sword also cut through the poplar dowel peg with no problem!
+The sharpened sword performed fairly well (it also cut through the poplar dowel peg with no problem!)

 I then decided to try a tougher double mat target to test the performance and durability of the blade.
 The sword didn't completely cut the mat and took a slight set.
 I was able to straighten it over my knee.
 I then performed the same cut, as well as an upward diagonal cut, with my Borderwatch to compare the cutting performance.
 Not surprisingly, the much more expensive Albion blade had no difficulty performing the same cut.